lake-lab/lake-lab.github.io/_pages/people.md

 <br><br>

 <div><img class="bio" src="/images/bios/guy-davidson.jpg"></div>
-__Guy Davidson.__ Guy is a first-year Ph.D. student at the Center for Data Science, working with Professors Brenden Lake and Todd Gureckis.
-Guy’s interests center around the intersection between human cognition and machine learning, and particularly, what can we learn from studying humans to allow us to design wiser machine learning systems.
-His current research focus on inserting object-based and relational reasoning to reinforcement learning algorithms, and on the flexible ways humans generate goals in novel environments.
-Before coming to NYU, Guy served six years in the Israel Defense Forces, and then graduated (summa cum laude) with a B.Sc. in Computational Sciences from the Minerva Schools.
+__Guy Davidson.__ Guy is a Ph.D. student at the Center for Data Science, working with Professors Brenden Lake and Todd Gureckis.
+Guy is interested in the intersection between human cognition and machine learning, and particularly, what can we learn from studying humans to allow us to design wiser machine learning systems.
+His work focuses on object-based and relational approaches to reinforcement learning and on the flexible ways humans generate goals in novel environments.
+Before coming to NYU, Guy served six years in the Israel Defense Forces and then graduated (summa cum laude) with a B.Sc. in Computational Sciences from the Minerva Schools.
 He previously collaborated with Professors Yael Niv (Princeton) and Michael C. Mozer (Google Research and CU Boulder).
-Outside of his studies, Guy loves to play ultimate frisbee and is developing an appreciation for pour-over coffee and fermenting foods. [[Website]](https://guydavidson.me/)
+Outside of his studies, Guy loves to play ultimate frisbee and enjoys pour-over coffee and fermenting foods. [[Website]](https://guydavidson.me/)

 <hr class='invis'>
 ##### __Assistant research scientists__